GTS-AI-Infra-Lab-SotaS/DeepJSONEval/README.md

 Our multi-dimensional assessment approach enables precise identification of specific failure modes, from format compliance issues to semantic understanding deficiencies.

-The performance of 12 representative SOTA LLMs with leading capabilities on our **DeepJSON** benchmark is presented.
+The performance of 12 representative SOTA LLMs with leading capabilities on our **DeepJSONEval** benchmark is presented.

 ## Dataset Generation
 ### Tree Based Pseudo-Schema Candidates Generation